jaimeiniesta/metainspector/README.md

 You give it an URL, and it lets you easily get its title, links, images, charset, description, keywords, meta tags...

-## See it in action!

-You can try MetaInspector using this little demo: [https://github.com/metainspector/metainspectordemo](https://github.com/metainspector/metainspectordemo)

 ## Installation

 Install the gem from RubyGems: